Inclusion.

 Material trapped inside a crystal as it formed, such as another mineral, a gas bubble, or a pocket of liquid.

-Inclusions tell a geological story: what else was present in the fluid when the crystal grew, what temperature and pressure conditions were like, and how the surroundings changed over time.
-In modern crystal practice they are often read as adding character or carrying their own meanings: rutile for clarity of thought, tourmaline for protection layered into amplification.
+A common misconception is that an included stone is a flawed stone.
+In faceted gem grading, where clarity is one of the four Cs, inclusions do reduce the price.
+In specimen and crystal collecting, the opposite is often true: a piece of clear quartz with a perfect rutile starburst is worth far more than the same quartz without it.
+In modern crystal practice the contents are often read as adding character or carrying their own meanings: rutile for clarity of thought, tourmaline for protection layered into amplification, chlorite for grounding into growth.
 A clean stone is not better than an included one.
 They are different kinds of beautiful.